Should young people be left to their own devices at school?

 And here’s a final broader consideration; given the amount of time we spend at the behest of our personal devices during our lives, couldn’t school provide children and young people with the oasis of calm to step away from persuasive and pervasive technology in order to focus on physical socialising, dialogue, discussion and work?
 We know and understand the value of technology in meeting our aspirations and supporting our endeavours.
 But occasionally, is good to push for more balance?
 Even if it is enforced?

 The arguments and justifications on both side are strong and clear.
 Our conclusion is that ‘if personal mobile devices are allowed, schools should manage them’ – a simple ban of mobile devices is not practical, nor is unfettered access.
 Mobiles are often required for safety purposes (travel arrangements etc.) and in some cases, required in connection with a disability.
 Whatever the policy of a school is, this should be clearly outlined and consistently applied across all learning, leisure and circulation spaces.
-All schools adopting a BYOD Policy should consult the excellent advice from the National Cyber Security Centre with a summary here.
+All schools adopting a BYOD Policy should consult the excellent advice from the National Cyber Security Centre.

 In preparing for managing a BYOD policy, 360 degree safe will help to assess the schools online safety provision.
 Launched in 2009 and used by over 14,500 UK schools, 360 degree safe is free to use.
 It prompts 28 different aspects of school organisational online safety provision, spanning policy, infrastructure, education and standards enabling schools to assess their own provision but more importantly, suggesting and charting improvements.